 So we’re shown in scripture that there are such beings as lying spirits.
 And I’ve shown that unbelievers and cults can also speak in tongues.
 No wonder that the apostle John urges Christians to test the spirits to see whether they are from God (1 Jn 4:1-3).
-Not only does John confirm this, but Paul also: “And then shall that Wicked be revealed….whose coming is after the working of Satan with all power and signs and lying wonders, And with all deceivableness of unrighteousness in them that perish; because they received not the of love the truth, that they might be saved.
-And for this cause God shall send them strong delusion, that they should believe a lie: That they all might be damned who believed not the truth, but had pleasure in unrighteousness” (2 Thess 2:8-12).
+Not only does John confirm this, but Paul also: “And then shall that wicked be revealed….whose coming is after the working of Satan with all power and signs and lying wonders, And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
+And for this cause God shall send them a strong delusion, that they should believe a lie: That they all may be damned who believe not the truth, but had pleasure in unrighteousness” (2 Thess 2:8-12).

 If tongues that Christians speak in Pentecostal meetings is exercised unbiblically, being both audible and without interpretation; and if an interpretation is given that is wrong (and who in the congregation would know it was wrong?); and if the baptism of the Holy Spirit with the subsequent speaking in tongues is required in Mormonism; and if there are such beings as lying spirits and we are to test the spirits to see if they’re from God……who would want such a gift?
 Unless we can be sure that it is the Holy Spirit of God that gives it, who would want to receive a gift from a devil?
 Unless we know for sure that it is from the Holy Spirit, we really need to test it first.
 If it is given from a hostile source, it is not given for our good but to harm us, and therefore such a gift from such a source is very dangerous.